 Wallingford Public Library's blog

-The Library will be closed on Friday, July 3rd in observance of Independence Day.
+The Library will be closed on Monday, September 7th in observance of Labor Day.
 Regular hours resume Tuesday, September 8th.
 Saturday hours begin on September 12th.

 iConn, the Connecticut Digital Library, now offers downloadable audiobooks to all state residents.
 All you need is your library card.
 The downloadable audiobook catalog includes over 1300 titles which can be transferred to iPods and certain mp3 players.
 Give it a try today!

 Friday, August 21st at 6:30 p.m. in the Community Room

 Engaged to the woman of his dreams yet uncomfortable with the prospect of not having a best man for his upcoming wedding, a successful real estate agent with no male friends schedules a series of "man dates" in hopes of finding a suitable candidate for the big day.
 Peter Klaven (Paul Rudd) is just like most other guys, only when it comes to making friends he's always been a bit withdrawn.
 After proposing to his girlfriend, Zooey (Rashida Jones), however, Peter quickly realizes that he doesn't even have any friends close enough to qualify for the role of best man.
 And what better method to find the perfect best man than to spend some time getting to know the most qualified candidate for the position?